-TELEPHONES/STUDENT USE: Students may only use the office phone when an emergency exists.
+TELEPHONES/STUDENT USE: Students may only use the office phone during an emergency.
 Students must have prior permission from the teacher to use the classroom phone.
 Student cell phones must be turned off and out of sight (such as in the backpack) during the instructional day.
-If a student's phone rings or is used during instructional hours, including recess or lunch, it will be confiscated and must be picked up by a parent in the office at the end of the school day.
+If a student's phone rings or is used during instructional hours, including recess or lunch, it will be confiscated and picked up by a parent in the office at the end of the school day.

-TEXTBOOKS, SCHOOL SUPPLIES: Textbooks, library books, and basic school supplies are provided to all students.
-However, following district policy and Education Code provisions, parents will be billed for the cost of replacement or repair of lost or damaged school property.
+TEXTBOOKS, SCHOOL SUPPLIES: Textbooks, library books, and primary school supplies are provided to all students.
+However, following district policy and Education Code provisions, parents will be billed for replacing or repairing lost or damaged school property.
 The replacement cost of textbooks will most likely exceed \$100.00; the cost of a Chromebook may range from \$300 to \$400; the cost of many library books is close to \$30.00.